GeeksHubsAcademy/storybook-react/readme.md

 ### Deployment

-Run `npm run deploy`  to do everything:  bump patch version, build docs and lib, push to github nad publish to npm
+Run `npm run deploy`  to do everything:  bump patch version, build docs and lib, push to github and publish to npm

 ### Sources